 - Citrix XenServer Host Sensor: monitors via Hypertext Transfer Protocol (HTTP)

-These sensor types monitor hardware specific counters to ensure that no hardware issues affect your actual virtual machines.
-Additional sensor types can monitor the host hardware via SNMP (for example, traffic and custom requests), data storage on ESXi servers via SOAP, as well as there are sensors for network adapters and storage devices which are connected to a Hyper-V host server.
+These sensor types monitor hardware-specific counters to ensure that no hardware issues affect your actual virtual machines.
+Additional sensor types can monitor the host hardware via SNMP (for example, traffic and custom requests), data storage on ESXi servers via SOAP, as well as sensors for network adapters and storage devices that are connected to a Hyper-V host server.

-For this sensor type, you need the Microsoft .NET Framework with the latest update of version 4.0 running on the probe machine.
+For this sensor type, you need the Microsoft .NET Framework version 4.5 or later running on the probe machine.
 If you use many VMware sensors, we also recommend adjusting the settings on your VMware host server to accept more incoming connections.

 This screenshot shows a sample Hyper-V group in PRTG.
 There is a dedicated group for failover clustering where two nodes are monitored with several SNMP and WMI sensors, as well as Hyper-V Host Server sensors and sensors for the Hyper-V virtual machines.
 This ensures that Hyper-V and failover clustering works without any issues.
 The Hyper-V hosts are monitored the same way, organized in a dedicated group for hosts.